Distribution of the Time at Which an Ideal Detector Clicks: Derivation of the Absorbing Boundary Rule

 We are thus led to a generalized version of \eqref{bc} in which $i\kappa$ is replaced by $\nu+i\kappa$ with $\kappa>0$ and $\nu\in \RRR$.
-In this generalized version it is still the case that \eqref{probnjR} defines a probability distribution on $\Z$, but the maximal absorption (which still occurs at $k=\kappa$) is strictly less than 1 if $\nu\neq 0$, which suggests that the detector represented by this boundary condition is in a sense less than perfect.
+It is then still the case that \eqref{probnjR} defines a probability distribution on $\Z$, but the maximal absorption (which still occurs at $k=\kappa$) is strictly less than 1 if $\nu\neq 0$, which suggests that the detector represented by this boundary condition is in a sense less than perfect.
 Also, a non-zero $\nu$ leads to a complex coefficient $c_k$ for the reflected wave in $\psi(x) = \exp(ikx) + c_k\exp(-ikx)$, so that the reflected wave undergoes a phase shift, which may occur for a real detector but complicates matters unnecessarily if we want to consider an \emph{ideal} detector.
-In short, for approximating a real detector a non-zero $\nu$ may be necessary, while the idealization $\nu=0$ provides the simplest possible rule.
-We have already mentioned that desideratum (vi) is satisfied: the time evolution of $\psi_t$ is autonomous (this is still true when $\nu\neq 0$).
+As mentioned, desideratum (vi) is satisfied: the time evolution of $\psi_t$ is autonomous (also if $\nu\neq 0$).

 In the Bohmian picture it becomes particularly transparent why one should demand that the current points outward on $\bou$ but not that the reflection coefficient vanishes.
 That is because the Bohmian picture provides a clear distinction between the absorption of the \emph{particle} at $\bou$ and the absorption of the \emph{wave}.
 When the particle reaches $\bou$ then detection should be inevitable and irreversible.
 There is no reason, however, to expect that the wave arriving at $\bou$ should be absorbed completely.
 On the contrary, one should expect partial reflection, so that the presence of the detector influences the evolution inside $\R$.